 Neutral colors like white, gray, greige (a mix of gray and beige), and tan are excellent choices for wainscoting to achieve a subtle, understated presence that seamlessly blends with shifting color trends.
 Neutrals create a light, airy ambiance that won’t compete with bolder decor elsewhere in the room.
 Neutrals on wainscoting are especially well-suited for small rooms to enhance the sense of openness and to maintain stylistic continuity throughout adjoining living spaces.

-• Crisp white creates a bright, clean look that will always remains timeless
+- Crisp white creates a bright, clean look that will always remain timeless

 Blues